 We’ve all heard about the paleo diet, haven’t we?
 It’s been all the rage in health magazines and publications lately.
 It’s a diet that promises to have its practitioners eat solely what would have been available to one of our wholly nomadic and primitive forebears—with the choice of obtaining said food with Acheulean hand-axes and fire-hardened spears being strictly optional.

 …and while many readers of Masculine Development may opt to hunt down their bison dinners in Cro-Magnon alpha male fashion, I for one am too busy writing this blog.
 So with that in mind, it’s helpful to have a handy little paleo shopping list to check off as you go out.

 Keep in mind that the paleo diet isn’t for everyone, though.
-Hardgainers often find it very difficult to bulk up without bodybuilding staples such as whole grains and other processed foods, but even so, everyone can benefit from having a few of these paleo shopping list essentials in their kitchen.
+Hardgainers often find it very difficult to form a paleo bulking diet without bodybuilding staples such as whole grains and other processed foods, but even so, everyone can benefit from having a few of these paleo shopping list essentials in their kitchen.
 So here goes.

 First off, let’s go a little deeper on who the paleo diet is for.
-I’ve already written extensively on how to find the best workout routine for your own individual needs, but haven’t said much about diet.
+I’ve already written extensively on the best workout routines for men, but haven’t said much about diet.
 Why is this?
 Well part of it’s that I cover every diet known to man in my book Body of an Alpha.